AustinMaddison/austinmaddison.github.io/content/overview/about.md

 Right now, I'm an undergrad in computer science at Mahidol University, with aspirations of pursuing a career in the innovative space of computer graphics.

-Particularly interested in proprietary tool and shader development for real-time productions.
+I am particularly interested in proprietary tool and shader development for real-time productions.

 Beyond my interests in computers and art, I love cooking, binging one of my favorite albums, horror games, a hike in nature and lemon ice tea.